noamlevy81/TONG-GAME/README.md

 Game instructions:

-Pong game requires the player to move a “Board” using the keyboard, in order to hit a ball and “return” it to the other player, as in a tennis game.
+Tong game requires the player to move a “Board” using the keyboard, in order to hit a ball and “return” it to the other player, as in a tennis game.
 Note: Board means the line that is controlled by the player to hit the ball.
 In our Pong game, once a player misses the ball a “copy” of his board will “drop” as in tetris game to the “lowest” position on his side of the screen